-David W. Denton, Ed.D. is Chair of the Graduate Teacher Education Programs at Seattle Pacific University.
-He is currently Introduction to Teaching and Learners in Context.
-His research interests include instructional technology, reflective thinking, and assessment.
-He is the West Region Representative for AILACTE and also editor of Curriculum in Context, an ejournal published by Washington State Association for Supervision and Curriculum Development.
+David W. Denton, Ed.D. is Chair of Graduate Teacher Education and Director of Assessment in the School of Education at Seattle Pacific University.
+He is currently teaching Introduction to Teaching and Teaching Secondary Social Studies Methods.
+His research interests include instructional technology, reflective thinking, web-enhanced learning, and portfolio assessment.
+He is President-Elect for AILACTE and previous editor of Curriculum in Context, an ejournal published by Washington State Association for Supervision and Curriculum Development.

 David was raised in Eugene and he earned his bachelor’s and master’s degrees at the University of Oregon.
 His doctoral degree is from Seattle Pacific University.

-He lives with his wife and three children in Suquamish on the Kitsap Peninsula.
+He lives with his wife and three children in Shoreline.
 His personal interests include ancient Greek language and philosophy, computers, and home improvement.

 Representing the School of Education as a board member for AILACTE